Goa beaches Travel Guide

-Goa is blessed with over 105km (65 miles) of coastline that's peppered with many beautiful beaches ranging from quiet hippy hangouts to bigger resorts that cater more to Western tastes and standards.
+Goa is blessed with over 105km (65 miles) of coastline that is peppered with many beautiful beaches ranging from quiet hippie hangouts to bigger resorts.

 Beyond the beach:

-Whilst Goa's beaches are the state's crowning jewel, it's well worth taking a break from the sun lounger to explore the historic towns and verdant countryside.
-The state capital of Panaji (Panjim) and its second town, Margao, are both worth visiting to experience life in Goan towns.
-Both have many grand colonial-era buildings and provide visitors with a fascinating contrast to village life along the coast.
+While Goa's beaches are the state's crowning jewel, it is well worth taking a break from the sun lounger to explore the historic towns and verdant countryside.

 Goa Velha (Old Goa) has plenty of churches and museums to tempt culture buffs.
 The Dr Salim Ali Bird Sanctuary on the island of Chorão is also well worth a visit.
 In the west of Goa on the border with the state of Karnataka is the Dudhsagar Waterfall.
 Most visitors tend to combine a visit to the Waterfall with the nearby Mollem National Park for a relaxing day trip.